earthlab/earthlab.github.io/org/earth-analytics/week-5.md

 ### 1. Readings
 * <a href="http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0054776" target="_blank">Influence of Vegetation Structure on Lidar-derived Canopy Height and Fractional Cover in Forested Riparian Buffers During Leaf-Off and Leaf-On Conditions</a>
 * <a href="http://www.sciencedirect.com/science/article/pii/S0303243403000047" target="_blank">The characterisation and measurement of land cover change through remote sensing: problems in operational applications?</a>
+*  <a href="https://www.nde-ed.org/GeneralResources/ErrorAnalysis/UncertaintyTerms.htm" target="_blank">Learn more about the various uncertainty terms.</a>

 ### 2. Complete the assignment below (10 points)